 2. Follow the application instructions to adhere the iron-on vinyl to the surface of the doormat and try to remove any air bubbles with the iron as you go for a smooth finish.

-Glue gun webs
+2. Fashion glue gun webs

 Try your hand at these decorative DIY spiderwebs.